567-labs/fastllm/docs/embedding.md

 - What should we do when the container is called by other functions by defining  `@method` calls
 - What to do once the container is shut down using the `__exit__`

 More specifically, in our case, we spawn a server once when the container boots up.
 This state is then preserved in preparation for future requests that other functions might make so that we only incur the cost of initialising a server once.
-All the guesswork of managing the life cycle is taken out of the equation for you with Modal by just over-writing two functions and using some decorators.

-Our class is also configured to have the necessary GPUs and image using the `stub.cls` parameters.
+All the guesswork of managing the life cycle is taken out of the equation for you with Modal by just defining two functions and using a single decorator.
+Not only so, we can configure our object to run with a specific image and an attached GPU by modifying the `stub.cls` parameters

 ```python
 from modal import gpu